Monitor Windows domain controllers for brute force hacking attempts

-Monitor your Windows domain controllers using the SolarWinds SEM agent.
+You can monitor your Windows domain controllers using the SEM Agent.
 After you install and configure the agent, the software tracks brute force and other types of hacking attempts to your domain controllers and reports all events to the SEM Manager.

 These events include: